guide huayna picchu 2023

 machu picchu circuit 4

 There are 5 circuits to visit Machu Picchu.
-Each one of them passes through unique and specific attractions, these never cross between them and were designed for a unique type of visitant.
-For example, Circuit 1 passes through a large part of the citadel.
-Instead, the second one passes only through the north zone of the citadel.
-Circuit 4 only passes by some attractions like Sun Temple, condor temple, and sacred rock inter alia.
-This short circuit is associated with Huayna Picchu’s visit (Both in one ticket)
+Each one of them passes through unique and different attractions, these never cross between them and were designed for a unique type of visitant.
+For example, Circuit 1 passes through a large part of the citadel and it is destined for someone who wants to visit only the citadel.
+Instead, the second one passes only through the north zone of the citadel and is destined for people who can’t walk for a long time.
+Circuit 4 only passes by some attractions like Sun Temple, Condor Temple, and Sacred Rock inter alia.
+This short circuit is associated with Huayna Picchu’s visit (Both in one ticket).

-Therefore, if you want to visit Machu Picchu completely, you need to take Circuit 1 and for that, you’ll have to buy another ticket with Circuit 1, besides having your Huayna Picchu + Circuit 4 ticket.
+Therefore, if you want to visit Machu Picchu completely, we recommend you buy another ticket for Machu Picchu with Circuit 1.
+In addition to the already existing Huayna Picchu + Circuit 4 ticket.

 huayna picchu schedule visit

 You can enjoy this mountain climbing at any time of the year.
-But you have to keep in mind that there are four shifts available per day.
-In each shift, only about 40 people are allowed to make the route, taking one hour preview to enter and visit the Machu Picchu citadel.
-That is to say, if you have the ticket entrance from 07 to 08 am, you can enter Machu Picchu one hour before (06 am) to visit the citadel (by circuit 4) and after, begin the mountain hike in the range of time from 07 to 08 am.
-Consequently, the government makes it possible to access 240 lucky people per day to this wonderful mountain.
+But you have to keep in mind that there are four-time slots available per day.
+In each shift, only about 75 people are allowed to make the route, taking a one-hour preview to enter and visit the Machu Picchu citadel.
+That is to say, if you have the ticket entrance to Wayna Picchu from 07 to 08 am, you can enter Machu Picchu one hour before (06 am) to visit the citadel (by circuit 4) and after, do the mountain hike in the range 4 hours, by beginning at 07 am.
+Consequently, the government makes it possible to access 325 lucky people per day to this wonderful mountain.

 Range time to enter Huayna PicchuTickets availabilityPerfect for those people who…

 These schedules are essential when climbing the mountain.
-Depending on how you get to Machu Picchu, you will see what the best time is.
+Depending on when you reach Machu Picchu, you will see what the best time is to climb the mountain.
 Either way, you can’t stay out of one of the best tours in Peru.
-Our recommendation is to take the two first schedule in the morning, with fewer crowds to climb and enjoy the views.
+Our recommendation is to take the two first schedules in the morning, with fewer crowds to climb and enjoy the views with more time.

 travel tips for beginners stay safe machu picchu